"certification tester" or "certifier" is an instrument that

 These testers run network bit error rate tests (BERT) over

-the cable as well as checking wiremaps and length.
-A
+the cable as well as checking wiremap and length.
+A "cable

-"cable verifier" will guarnatee the cabling will support
+verifier" will guarantee the cabling will support Gigabit

-Gigabit Ethernet, for example, but does not test to the
+Ethernet, for example, but does not test to the TIA

-TIA cabling standards, only a problem if some other usage,
+cabling standards, only a problem if some other system,

 such as analog video, may be used.

-a simple test that confirms that each wire is hooked
+is a simple test that confirms that each wire is

-up correctly, with no opens or shorts.
-UTP intended only
+hooked up correctly, with no opens or shorts.
+UTP intended

-for POTS (plain old telephone service) voice applications
+only for POTS (plain old telephone service) voice

-actually only needs to be tested for wiremap.
-Wiremapping
+applications actually only needs to be tested for wiremap.

-Categroy 3 or above, so most cable testing will require
+cable of Category 3 or above, so most cable testing will

-more than just wiremapping.
-Each pair must be connected to
+require more than just wiremapping.
+Each pair must be

-the correct pins at the plugs and jacks, with good
+connected to the correct pins at the plugs and jacks, with

-contacts in the terminations.
-A "wiremapper" is basically
+good contacts in the terminations.
+A "wiremapper" is

-a continuity checker that determines if pins are correctly
+basically a continuity checker that determines if pins are

 information on wiremap testing and troubleshooting.